PrinceLance/Olala/README.md

 3. Since you come from PHP background, why not use it?
 A. So I can't try new stuffs because I am from PHP backgrounds?

+4. Why no code for the load balancer?
+A. In future release, and I guess you dont need to serve millions of user now, right?